 A Sheep Hat

 Easter means springtime, and that means sheep and baby lambs!
 So, why not have your kids wear an Easter bonnet of a tiny sheep?

 - Cotton wool balls

 - Green tissue paper

 1. Using the cotton wool balls, stick them over the rounded part of the straw hat, this will create the body of the sheep.

-2. With the black and white card, cut out the sheep’s ears and.
-Then stick them onto the cotton wool body, then stick on two googly eyes!
+2. With the black and white card, cut out the sheep’s ears.
+Then stick them onto the cotton wool body, then glue on two googly eyes!
 And you have your sheep.

 3. Next, cut strips of green tissue paper, and stick them onto the rim of the straw hat, this will be the grass the sheep is on.

 4. Finally, stick some foam flowers on the green tissue paper, to create a garden.
 And ta-da!
 You have yourself an Easter lamb bonnet.